kaepr/kaepr.github.io/content/posts/writing-a-c-compiler-in-clojure.md

 I am yet to complete the book.
 Many of the upcoming features are quite core to C, such as pointers, arrays, structs.
 As of now, I feel the base structure of the compiler is there, and each feature can be neatly added on top.
-But as those features are more complex than the ones presented above, there is a still a gradual difficulty curve, and I notice more oppurtunities to make my implementation simpler.
+But as those features are more complex than the ones presented above, there is a still a gradual difficulty curve, and I notice more oppurtunities to make my code simpler.
 Looking forward to implementing the rest of the book !